Recycle that Christmas Tree—The Right Way

-State agencies, such as the Kentucky Department of Fish and Wildlife Resources and the Tennessee Wildlife Resources Agency, try to get a large number of Christmas trees each year so they can use them as fish habitat in lakes, says Burnette, but these agencies have a process in which they bundle trees and use them to create complex underwater structures that provide the best cover for fish.
+State agencies try to obtain trees each year so they can use them as fish habitat, says Burnette, but these agencies have a process in which they bundle trees and place them in complex underwater structures.
 Algae grow on the sunken trees, creating multiple benefits for fish.
 Invertebrates eat the algae and flourish, becoming food for small fish which also use the structures for shelter.
 Larger fish use the structures for spawning and for hunting the smaller fish.